 Thirdly, place the galena gravel into electric spice grinder, and crush further.
 Depending on the durability & quality of the electric grinder, I recommend 10 second pumps on and off, until there is no more resistance against the blades.
 Note that this electric spice grinder is to be dedicated to making kohl powder alone, given that galena is not a substance safe to consume and likewise, food is not necessarily safe to put into eye cosmetics.

-Fourthly, filter the rough galena powder through a single-ply cloth with a tight stitch.
+Fourthly, filter the rough galena powder through a single-ply cloth with a loose stitch, perhaps like a fine cheese cloth.
 What I do is attach the cloth with rubber bands to a bowl.
 I then pour a small amount of the rough galena powder on the center of the cloth-bowl.
 With a spoon, I would press over the powder and gently tap the bowl until most of the powder is filtered.
 The filtered powder you keep separately.
 And the big pieces that are not filtered I re-crush in a mortar & pestle separately.
 Repeat with the unfiltered powder until all of the crushed galena gets through the filter.

 Note that you don’t want to use a weak cloth because you will need to forcefully rubbing & pushing the ithmid powder through with a spoon.
 This causes weak fabric to tear and allows larger particles of the kohl powder to pass, which defeats the purpose of sifting it. another technique that you can do is start from 1 point and keep gently tapping the bowl, letting the ithmid powder above fall onto a plate underneath.
 Then you take that fallen powder, regrind, and repeat the sifting process again.